FAQGURU/FAQGURU/topics/en/mongodb.md

 * https://interviewbubble.com/advance-topics/mongodb-interview-questions-and-answers/

 [[↑] Back to top](#MongoDB)
 ### Can you create an index on an array field in MongoDB?
 If yes, what happens in this case?
-(Mid)

 Yes.
 An array field can be indexed in MongoDB.
 In this case, MongoDB would index each value of the array so you can query for individual items: